Capital Gains Tax on Property – the 60-day rule for residential property

 At Alexander & Co, all our tax accountants are fully certified, ensuring we provide expert advice to help reduce your tax liability as much as possible and keep you on the right side of HMRC.

-Should you need advice on calculating your capital gains tax liability, filing your tax return or negotiating with HMRC our team is able to assist.
+Should you need advice on calculating your capital gains tax liability, filing your tax return or negotiating with HMRC our team is able to assist and we are happy to provide a fee quote.
 We work with a wide range of clients across the UK, from individuals, through to incidental landlords, buy to let investors and larger investors and developers.

-For further information, our expert tax team at Alexander & Co will be more than happy to assist you.
-Please contact us using the form on this page, call us on 0161 832 4841 or email email@example.com
+For further information, and to request a fee quote for our services, our expert tax team at Alexander & Co will be more than happy to assist you.
+Please contact us using the form on this page or email email@example.com